Ethycs/TheWrongRepo/corvox601/002 Corvox-601-Tab-Assumed.md

 Africa is our focus (but all lean economies are our goal)
-The opportunities are in the basics such as Food, Energy, Medicine and Transportation
+Opportunities are in Food, Energy, Medicine and Transport
-Climate crisis is real
+6% ROI is min bar
 Diversity is survival (in nature as well as in economics) Impact Investment
 Data is the real product (abundance mindset makes this true)